-For the month of April, GIA’s photo banner features work supported by the Rhode Island Foundation.
+For the month of July, GIA’s photo banner features work supported by Fractured Atlas.